How to educate your team and avoid embarrassment

 - If you see anything suspicious, contact your IT Provider.
 They can verify the sending address or links associated with the message.

-Other sources on Phishing:
+Current News on Phishing: